-\\\ pH is measured in pH units and is not to be averaged.
+\\ pH is measured in pH units and is not to be averaged.

-\\\\ See table on Page 3 for quarterly sampling.
+\\\ See table below for quarterly sampling requirements.

-Quarterly Minimum Sampling Requirements Quarter Months E. coli, Total Residual Chlorine (TRC), and Dissolved Oxygen All Other Parameters Report is Due First January, February, March Not required to sample.
-Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter Sample at least once during any month of the quarter July 28 th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28 th Enough October Sample once during October Sample at least once during January 28 th Fourth November & December Not required to sample. any month of the quarter
+Quarterly Minimum Sampling Requirements Quarter Months E. coli All Other Parameters Report is Due First January, February, March Not required to sample.
+Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter Sample at least once during any month of the quarter July 28 th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28 th Esurth October Sample once during October Sample at least once during Laura 20 th Fourth November & December Not required to sample. any month of the quarter January 28 th